 Let's get you upgraded to TL-Verilog, shall we!

-Redwood EDA is first to offer complete support for TL-Verilog (1a-1d), with SandPiper™.
-We also foster a community of TL-Verilog support, through active participation in TL-X.org.
+Redwood EDA is first to offer complete support for TL-Verilog (version 1a-1d), with SandPiper™.
 SandPiper, together with the free third-party tools listed below will measurably accelerate your high-performance chip design.

 On Windows and Other Platforms

 Our initial focus is on Linux customers, but SandPiper can be run on other platforms.
 Just ask, and we'll hook you up.

 When downloading, you can select among the following licenses.

 Starter Edition is designed to make you, as a logic designer, more productive within your organization (for free).
 No special license is required.

 Full Edition is built for broad use across a team.
 When your team sees what you can do, they'll want to enable SandPiper across your team.
 Contact us about Full Edition pricing.